sydspost/Garmin-Connect-Workout-and-Schedule-creator/README.md

 The worksheet "Workout" contains the following columns:

   Name:         Name of the workout, max.
 80 characters<br>
   sportType:    Type of sport.
-Import to add also this sportType to the worksheet workoutType (explained hereunder)<br>
+Important to add also this sportType to the worksheet workoutType (explained hereunder)<br>
   Description:  The workout description based on the workout creator language as explained here above<br>

 The worksheet "workoutType" contains the following columns: